Tigge/openant/README.md

 ## Requirements

 * Python >= 3.7
-* libusb 1.0 (for pyusb)

 Run `pip install openant` or `pip install git+https://github.com/Tigge/openant#egg=openant` for HEAD.
-A 'Pipfile' is also provided for use with `pipenv`.

-If using on Linux, a udev rule for the Dynastream ANTUSB stick can be installed with `sudo python setup.py udev_rules`.
-Windows does not use udev_rules and therefore does not need to be installed.
+If using on Linux, a udev rule for the Dynastream ANTUSB stick can be installed with `sudo python -m openant.udev_rules`. macOS/Windows does not use udev_rules and therefore does not need to be installed.
 Follow libusb's driver installation [instructions](https://github.com/libusb/libusb/wiki/Windows#Driver_Installation) for Windows. macOS should work with just libusb installed.

 ### ANT USB Stick